mezzolite/activerecord_part_two/README.md

 In our Cat Model

+*Cat.names
+    Returns an array of all the cats' names, no dups

 * Cat.fluffies
     Returns all the fluffy cats

 * Cat.olds
     Returns all the cats over age 8

 * Cat.kittens
-    Returns all the cats under ange 1
+    Returns all the cats under age 1

 * Cat.middle_aged
     Returns all the cats between ages 1 and 8 (including 1 and 8)